 The Florida Turnpike is the best option no matter where you are coming from anywhere in the center of Florida.

 No matter where you are coming from there’s an easy route for you!

 Airports that service Orlando are Orlando International Airport and Sanford International Airport.

-Orlando Discount carriers include Southwest, Air Tran, Jet Blue and Spirit Airlines.
+Orlando Discount carriers include Southwest, Jet Blue, and Spirit Airlines.

-My personal picks for airlines to Orlando based on my experience are Southwest, Air Tran and Jet Blue Airlines.
+My personal picks for airlines to Orlando based on my experience are Southwest and Jet Blue Airlines.
 Though depending on where you are coming from other airlines may be a better option for you.
-For example Delta hub cities offer more nonstop flights to Orlando and if they compete with discount carriers you can often get nonstop service for the cost of a one stop flight.
+For example, Delta hub cities offer more nonstop flights to Orlando and if they compete with discount carriers you can often get nonstop service for the cost of a one-stop flight.